 Social media has become hugely popular for marketing items.
-Some seem to be making a fortune from selling or promoting items on the various platforms.
+Some seem to be making a fortune from selling or promoting items on various platforms.

 For the most part, people love social media.
 It’s an ideal environment to freely share content and stay up-to-date with family and friends.
 This also makes it perfect for brands wanting to position themselves and engage directly with their customers.
 However, there is a dark side to all of this, one involving counterfeit goods and billions of lost revenue for companies and governments the world over.